AER-RC/CLBLM/README.md

 2. `clblm_config.json`: JSON control file with model run parameters (ex. requested output, spectral inverval, instrument functions, etc.)

 CLBLM does not limit the spectral interval, unlike LBLRTM, where runs must not exceed 2000 cm<sup>-1</sup>).

-3. `SOLAR.RAD.nc`: required if using a solar source.
-It is built by running the build_solar

 Other input files are required if you are using the solar source function, cross sections, surface emissivity and reflectivity.
 See the CLBLM instruction manual and examples provided.

 ## Layer numbering scheme <a name="laynum"></a>